zydou/arti/web/docs/FAQs.md

 ## What is the status of Arti today?

-As of March 2022: Arti is ready for experimental use by developers interested in embedding Tor support in their projects.
-Arti can run as a simple Tor client and send anonymized traffic over the network, but it has no support for running as a relay or for using onion services.
+As of November 2023: Arti is ready for experimental use by developers interested in embedding Tor support in their projects.
+Arti can run as a simple Tor client and send anonymized traffic over the network.
+It supports Tor's client-side anticensorship features, and it supports using onion services as a client.
+However, it currently does not completely support running onion services or acting as a relay.

-Before Arti is ready for production use, we need to make sure that it has all the important security features from the C Tor implementation; we need to improve its performance; and we need to improve its APIs based on user requirements.
-We hope to have this done for [our 1.0.0 milestone](https://gitlab.torproject.org/tpo/core/arti/-/milestones/8#tab-issues) in September 2022.
+Before Arti is ready for production use, there are a few more security features that we need to implement, especially in relation to onion services.
+We also need to complete our integration with other applications, and stabilize our interfaces.

-(After that, our 1.1 milestone will focus on anticensorship work, and 1.2 will focus on support for onion services.)
+You can track our progress in the [project's CHANGELOG](/changelog.md) for our monthly releases.

 ## Should I use Arti?

-As of March 2022: You should only use Arti as a client if you are interesting in helping us experiment and find bugs.
+As of November 2023: You should only use Arti as a client if you are interesting in helping us experiment and find bugs.

 If you are interested in shipping Arti as part of your own application, you should start experimenting with it *now*, so that you can let us know what features and APIs are missing for you, and we have a chance to add them.